pinohanako/RAG-powered-bot-for-real-estate/README.md

 Upon request, either text or voice, the system can send photos of real estate objects.

 ### Cost Estimation Based on Guest Characteristics
-By analyzing user preferences, guest profiles, and property attributes, the system can estimate the cost of a real estate object.
-It takes into account factors like the number of guests, age, and other specific requirements to provide an accurate cost estimate.
+By analyzing property attributes, the system can estimate the cost of a real estate object.
+It takes into account factors like the number of guests, age to provide an accurate cost estimate.

 ### User Message and Preference Storage
 All messages exchanged between users and the system, along with user preferences and service choices, are stored in a secure database.
 This data is used to personalize future interactions, send notifications to administrators and offer a seamless user experience across multiple sessions.